-The beautiful landscape of Ireland and its magnificent history has made its way onto the big screen; From Television shows to huge Hollywood blockbusters, Ireland has played a backdrop for some very successful movies and TV shows.
-We are going to explore the top movies filmed in Ireland.
+The beautiful landscape of Ireland and its magnificent history has made its way onto the big screen; from Television shows to huge Hollywood blockbusters, Ireland has served as a backdrop for some of the very successful movies and TV shows.
+What are the top movies filmed in Ireland?
+Coming up next!

-Possibly the most successful is HBO’s Game of Thrones show.
-They used many sites around Northern Ireland as a filming location.
-The series itself has played a huge role in generating tourism to Ireland.
-As adoring fans flock to the country to check out all the locations where iconic scenes have been filmed.
-But Games of Thrones isn’t the only Hollywood production choosing to film their tv shows and movies in Ireland.
+At the top of the list, and possibly the most successful one of them all, is HBO’s Game of Thrones show.
+The series was shot in many sites around Northern Ireland as a filming location.
+The series itself has played a huge role in generating tourism to Ireland; as adoring fans flock to the country to check out all the locations where iconic scenes have been filmed.
+But Games of Thrones isn’t the only Hollywood production that was filmed in Ireland.

 For many decades now, filming production companies have been choosing Ireland as a prime filming location.
-Ireland is a captivating country where beauty surrounds you wherever you go.
-Making it the perfect place to film a movie and show off our impressive landscape to the rest of the world.
+Ireland is a captivating country where you find yourself surroundded by beauty wherever you go.
+Making it the perfect place to film a movie showing off the country’s impressive landscape to the rest of the world.

 Movies Filmed in Ireland